codecarrotlabs/blog.codecarrot.net/_posts/podcast/2017-06-28-introducing-codecarrot-podcast-with-yashu-mittal.md

 It's summer time, so why not start a new podcast?

-Each week, our Founder &amp; CEO - Yashu Mittal will be sharing one thing he’s learned throughout his career as a entrepreneur — from tips to make your team more productive and happier at work, lessons to help accelerate your learning, advice to help you build a business that your customers and employees will love, and more.
+Each week, our Founder & CEO - Yashu Mittal will be sharing one thing he’s learned throughout his career as a entrepreneur — from tips to make your team more productive and happier at work, lessons to help accelerate your learning, advice to help you build a business that your customers and employees will love, and more.

 So we’d go grab a chia (aka Tea), talk about a topic on the walk over, come back to our office, and sit down for 15-20 minutes to record a new episode.